theanega/theanega.github.io/index.md

 # Olivia Prior

-Hi!
-How is your day going?

 My name is Olivia and this website contains personal and professional information.

-I'm currently doing my PhD in Biomedical Engineering at the [Radiomics Group](https://radiomicsgroup.github.io/) in Vall d'Hebron Institue of Oncology (Barcelona, Spain).
+I am currently doing my PhD in Biomedical Engineering at the [Radiomics Group](https://radiomicsgroup.github.io/) in Vall d'Hebron Institue of Oncology (Barcelona, Spain).

 You can reach me at [oliviaprior@yhio.net](mailto:oliviaprior@vhio.net).